 4) A Sub-Antarctic Plant House

 If you didn’t think Hobart was cold enough, head along to the Sub-antarctic Plant House at Hobart’s Royal Botanical Gardens where you get blasted by cold air and can see some of the vegetation that survives in these conditions.
-Plus its beside the famous Pete’s vege patch that features on Gardening Australia!
+Plus its beside the famous Pete’s vegie patch that features on Gardening Australia!

 Want to boogie to some live music and sip on a Cascade stubby with the locals?
-Every Friday night this square hosts live upbeat instrumental music where you can get your inner hippy on and dance like no-one is watching.
+Every Friday night Rektango hosts live upbeat instrumental music where you can get your inner hippy on and dance like no-one is watching.
 Oh and its free!
 If you miss this, the next best bet to drink like a local down at Salamanca is Preachers.